 b) providing all necessary assistance that we and/or our insurers reasonably require.

-8.1 It is a condition to your attending an expedition that you have appropriate travel insurance and evidence this to us at or before the time of your final payment.
+8.1 It is a condition to your and each of your fellow Travellers’ attending an expedition that you/they have appropriate travel insurance and evidence this to us at or before the time of your final payment.

-8.2 Please read our travel information section carefully (at Plan Your Trip on our website and in particular the section on insurance, and ensure that your insurance does covers at least the issues there (as this is a condition of your attending the expedition), in particular: repatriation, emergency evacuation and search and rescue, cancellation or curtailment, medical expenses, loss of luggage, death, illness, loss or theft of personal property in and from the location of the expedition and its period.
-You must evidence to us must that your travel insurance covers the travel period fully, and you must send proof of policy to our UK office at or before the final payment, with the insurer’s details and your policy number.
+8.2 Please read and ensure that each of your fellow Travellers read our travel information section carefully (at Plan Your Trip on our website and in particular the section on insurance, and ensure that your insurance does covers at least the issues there (as this is a condition of your attending the expedition), in particular: repatriation, emergency evacuation and search and rescue, cancellation or curtailment, medical expenses, loss of luggage, death, illness, loss or theft of personal property in and from the location of the expedition and its period.
+You and they must each individually evidence to us that your/their travel insurance covers the travel period fully, and you or they must send proofs of policy to our UK office at or before the final payment, with the insurer’s details and your policy number.

-Any staff member or other person authorised by our local operator is entitled to enter your room to carry out necessary inspection, maintenance or repair work or for any associated purpose.
-Such persons are also entitled to take photographic or video records on trips for promotional purposes, and you hereby expressly grant such persons and us permission to use such videos and images for such promotional purposes.
+Any staff member or other person authorised by our local operator is entitled to enter your room or the room of any fellow Traveller to carry out necessary inspection, maintenance or repair work or for any associated purpose.
+Such persons are also entitled to take photographic or video records on trips for promotional purposes, and you/they hereby expressly grant such persons and us permission to use such videos and images for such promotional purposes.

 No third-party rights

 10.1 Nobody else has any rights under this contract.
-This contract is between you and us.
+This contract is between you and your fellow Travellers, and us.
 Nobody else can enforce it and neither of us will need to ask anybody else to sign-off on ending or changing it.